zybbigpy/zybbigpy.github.io/index.md

 ---

 I am a first year Ph.D. student in the Materials Department at University of California, Santa Barbara.
-Now, I mainly work on the theory twist two dimensional materials.
+Now, I mainly work on the theory of twist two dimensional materials.

 ## Education & Experience